marianacarmoduarte/marianacarmoduarte.github.io/content/data/example/index.md

 ---
-title: Migration Communication Campaigns Database (MCCD)
+title: Migration Communication Campaigns Database
 summary: This is an inventory that helps beginning a unified, inter-disciplinary research agenda on migration communication campaigns (MCCs).
 authors:
   - Lorenzo Piccoli